 Considerations to Make when Selecting a Program

-If you will struggle to find time to complete your studies, consider taking an online ADN-to-BSN bridge program.
+If you think you will struggle to find time to complete your studies, consider taking an online ADN to BSN bridge program.
 More than 400 of the existing programs have online components.
 However, regardless of which program you choose, you will have to complete hands-on clinical experiences in person.

 Prerequisites for ADN-to-BSN Bridge Programs